 Shelley Roff, Ph.D.

-Dr. Shelley Roff teaches the architecture and urbanism of the Medieval Mediterranean: Christian and Jewish practices in western Europe, the Byzantine Empire, and Islamic kingdoms.
+Dr. Shelley Roff is an architectural historian whose research and teaching focus on the architecture and urbanism of medieval and modern Spain and the transference of Spanish design and construction practices to the New World.
 Her courses impart a visual and intellectual journey into the politics, economics, and technology of making the built environment.
-She is the 2009 recipient of the President’s Distinguished Achievement Award in Core Curriculum Teaching.
-Her other research and teaching interests include medieval and modern Spain and the history of women in architecture and construction.
+She is the 2017 recipient of the Richard S. Howe Outstanding Undergraduate Teaching Award and the 2009 recipient of the President’s Distinguished Achievement Award in Core Curriculum Teaching.

 Dr. Roff’s research combines architectural history, archaeology, spatial analysis and the digital humanities.
 Her current book project, Treasure of the City: The Public Sphere and Civic Urbanism in Late Medieval Barcelona, illustrates the transformative role the construction of public works, monuments and urban spaces played in the crystallization of municipal power in late medieval Barcelona and includes a virtual architectural reconstruction of the city in the fifteenth century.
 This book project is funded by a Faculty Award for Hispanic Serving Institutions, a fellowship awarded by the National Endowment for the Humanities.